rlopezherrero/GFT-EDEM-MasterData/Hackathon/README.md

 We are  going to use already provided ElasticStreaming Virtual Machine, but we need to configure it to use 6GB of RAM.

+* Start virtual machine and logon.

 * Open Web Browser and go to  http://console.cloud.google.com/

-* Create a new project called hackathon.
+* Create a new project called hackathon and move to it.
 <img src="./img/CreateProject.png" width="75%"><br/>

 * Go to pub/sub on left panel and create topic calling it valenbisi.